Cataracts in Huntington Beach

 Also serving Newport Beach, Costa Mesa, & Orange County

-Over the years, Clarity Eye Group’s eye surgeons have helped numerous Orange County cataracts patients restore clear, crisp vision.
-They specialize in advanced forms of cataract surgery and use many of the latest technologies and techniques.
-This approach allows them to consistently deliver outstanding visual results, which in turn attracts cataracts patients from throughout Orange County, including Huntington Beach, Newport Beach, Fountain Valley, Westminster, Costa Mesa and Seal Beach.
+Clarity Eye Group, an NVISION Eye Center partner, has helped numerous Orange County cataracts patients restore clear, crisp vision.
+Our doctors specialize in advanced forms of cataract surgery and use many of the latest technologies and techniques for excellent outcomes.
+We provide care to patients throughout Orange County, including Huntington Beach, Newport Beach, Fountain Valley, Westminster, Costa Mesa and Seal Beach.

 Cataract: What Is It?

-A cataract is a clouding of the eye’s natural lens, the part of the eye which acts like a camera lens that focuses light coming into the eye onto the retina at the back of the eye.
+A cataract is a clouding of the eye’s natural lens, the part of the eye thta acts like a camera lens and focuses light coming into the eye onto the retina at the back of the eye.
 Cataracts appear when protein and dead cells inside the eye build up on the lens, much like a dirty window inside your eye.
-The buildup makes it very difficult for light to pass through, making vision appear foggy or partially obscured in spots.
-Over time, the window can become so dirty that it needs to be replaced.
+The buildup makes it very difficult for light to pass through, in turn making vision appear foggy or partially obscured in spots.
+Over time, the lens can become so cloudy that it needs to be replaced.

 Who is a candidate for cataract surgery?